 He is supported by:

-- Forensicare Research Fellow, Daveena Mawren
+- Forensicare Research Fellows, Daveena Mawren

 - Forensicare clinician-researchers:

-- Dr Tessa Maguire (forensic mental health nursing)
+- Dr. Tessa Maguire (forensic mental health nursing)

 - Lorrae Mynard (forensic occupation therapy)